-- Backup the existing Oracle Enterprise Repository database. - 2.
-Encrypt clear text passwords within the existing database.properties and ldap.properties files by using the Oracle Enterprise Repository diagnostic tool. - Also, encrypt the activemq.xml and EndPointEventSubscription.xml files that contain the password properties and are found at the oer-app/WEB-INF/classes directory. - If you are upgrading from ALER 3.x, then change the element in the EndPointEventSubscription.xml file, which represents the service URI for the supported server, to the following uncomment the following line:
+- 1. Back up the existing Oracle Enterprise Repository database. - Encrypt clear text passwords within the existing database.properties and 1dap.properties files by using the Oracle Enterprise Repository diagnostic tool. - Also, encrypt the activemq.xml and EndPointEventSubscription.xml files that contain the password properties and are found at the oer-app/WEB-INF/classes directory. - If you are upgrading from ALER 3.x, then change the element in the EndPointEventSubscription.xml file, which represents the service URI for the supported server, to the following by uncommenting the following line:

-albpmServices/aler engine/ws/StatusChangeEndpointServiceListener and comment the following line:
+albpmServices/aler engine/ws/StatusChangeEndpointServiceListener and by providing a comment the following line: